gass-git/trivia/README.md

 ## CSS Hover effect for touch screens

 Is disabled to enhance the use experience.
-It can be enabled of disabled in `custom.scss`
+It can be enabled or disabled in `custom.scss`